-Notice the manatee below Sophia’s foot in the photo above – on this day, we removed a heap of floating debris from the water and were rewarded by a visit from a very grateful sea-cow (we named him Doug).
+Notice the manatee below Sophia’s foot in the photo above – on this day in Miami, we removed a heap of floating debris from the water and were rewarded by a visit from a very grateful sea-cow (we named him Doug).

 Nature notices when we are helping.